Data vs classifiers, who wins?: Introduction

-Given the results already obtained, the following questions were raised: Would it be possible to use the IRT estimators to choose the best benchmark subset within OpenML-CC18?
+In order to verify the viability of the methodology proposed hereby, a case study was conducted using the OpenML-CC18 benchmark.
+Preliminary results were obtained by \cite{cardoso2020decoding}, where a set of 60 datasets from the OpenML-CC18 benchmark was considered.
+In this research work, the case study was extended by addressing some questions like: Would it be possible to use the IRT estimators to choose the best benchmark subset within OpenML-CC18?
 Are there datasets within a benchmark that might not be really good for evaluating learning algorithms?
-Through this, this work aims to expand the concepts and technologies already explored initially in \citep{cardoso2020decoding}.
 For this, IRT is used to create subsets of OpenML-CC18 datasets, then the combination of IRT and Glicko-2 is applied to generate the classifier rankings.
-In sequence, each ranking is analyzed, considering the expected performance of the classifiers to evaluate and then choosing a possible subset that is more efficient than the original.
-In addition, this work also seeks to use the rankings generated for each subset to explore with the Glicko-2 system the existence of an ``innate ability'' of the evaluated classifiers and then point out which is the best algorithm.
+Next, each ranking is analyzed, considering the expected performance of the classifiers to evaluate and then choosing a possible subset that is more efficient than the original one.
+In addition, this research also seeks to use the rankings generated for each subset to explore, with the help of Glicko-2 system, the existence of an ``innate ability'' of the evaluated classifiers, and to provide guidance for selecting the winner algorithm.

-The main contributions of this work are summarized below:
+The main contributions of this work are summarized as follows:

-\begin{itemize} \item The proposal of a new methodology to simultaneously evaluate the performance of algorithms and the difficulty of datasets, based on the combination of IRT and Glicko-2. \item The decodIRT tool, developed to automate the process of evaluating datasets and algorithms via IRT. \item Application of the proposed methodology to analyze existing problems in a known benchmark: OpenML-CC18. \item The use of the methodology proposed in OpenML-CC18 to point out the best classifier, exploring the concept of innate ability. \end{itemize}
+\begin{itemize} \item To propose a new methodology to simultaneously evaluate the performance of algorithms and the difficulty of datasets, based on the combination of IRT and Glicko-2; \item Application of the proposed methodology to analyze existing problems in a known benchmark in OpenML; \item To use the methodology proposed in OpenML-CC18 to point out the best classifier, thus exploring the concept of innate ability; \item All implementations in the case study are provided for in a single tool, called decodIRT, developed to automate the process of evaluating datasets and algorithms via IRT.